cloud-hypervisor/cloud-hypervisor/README.md

 ### Architectures

 Cloud Hypervisor supports the `x86-64` and `AArch64` architectures.
-There are some small differences in functionality between the two architectures (see [#1125](https://github.com/cloud-hypervisor/cloud-hypervisor/issues/1125)).
+There are minor differences in functionality between the two architectures (see [#1125](https://github.com/cloud-hypervisor/cloud-hypervisor/issues/1125)).

 ### Guest OS